 South Carolina continues to see growth in the number of individual income tax returns filed electronically.
-The tax year 2011 total reached 1,778,303 returns for an increase of 5% over the prior year.
-For the year, the South Carolina Department of Revenue received 78% of all individual income tax returns filed electronically.
-Based on statistics compiled annually by the Federation of Tax Administrators (FTA), South Carolina has ranked in the top 15 states each of the last 14 years in the percentage of taxpayers filing their individual income tax returns electronically.
+The calendar year 2013 total reached 1,815,717 returns for an increase of 2.1% over the prior year.
+For the year, the South Carolina Department of Revenue received 84% of all individual income tax returns filed electronically.
+Based on statistics compiled annually by the Federation of Tax Administrators (FTA), South Carolina has ranked in the top 15 states each of the last 15 years in the percentage of taxpayers filing their individual income tax returns electronically.

 SC DOR has achieved a leadership role by recognizing the citizenry of South Carolina's desire for efficient and fast tax filing and/or payment.
 Electronic filing offers the fastest and most accurate way of capturing taxpayer data.
 It also reduces errors on returns and saves taxpayer dollars.